-- for a maximum of three years a reserve to finance planned capital works for the purposes of the school, as set out in the school development plan. - for a maximum of three years a reserve to finance planned replacement of equipment/purchase of new equipment, as set out in the school development plan. - for a maximum of two years a reserve to finance planned building repairs and maintenance, as set out in the annual maintenance plan. - for a maximum of two years a reserve to enable the school to maintain staffing levels in the short/medium term in the face of changing rolls, as set out in the school development plan.

-within each permitted category, the commencement of the time period indicated will be deemed to be the date of the appropriate declaration in the minutes of the Governing Body.
+- for a maximum of three years a reserve to finance planned capital works for the purposes of the school, as set out in the school development plan. - for a maximum of three years a reserve to finance planned replacement of equipment/purchase of new equipment, as set out in the school development plan. - for a maximum of two years a reserve to finance planned building repairs and maintenance, as set out in the annual maintenance plan. - for a maximum of two years a reserve to enable the school to maintain staffing levels in the short/medium term in the face of changing rolls, as set out in the school development plan. - within each permitted category, the commencement of the time period indicated will be deemed to be the date of the appropriate declaration in the minutes of the Governing Body. - c.
+For balances held by schools as at 31 March 2017 above the following thresholds: - primary and special schools with balances above 8%; - Secondary schools with balances above 5%.